 - Miscellaneous Reasoning

-Step 3: Solve Puzzles Last
+Step 3: Master Puzzles & Seating Arrangement

-- Scan all puzzle sets first and
+- Scan all puzzle sets.

-Weekly Study Plan for the Reasoning Section for SBI PO Prelims
+Weekly Study Plan for SBI PO Reasoning

+Try to spend 60–90 minutes daily practising reasoning questions and analysing your mistakes after every mock test.
 Consistent practice, SBI PO sectional mock tests, and regular analysis can help maximise your SBI PO Reasoning score and strengthen overall exam performance.

 | Day | Focus Area |